Find Your Answers

 Where do I drop-off?
 How do I contact my camp leaders?

-Find loads of great details about your camp in the Participant Guide.
-More details about your specific camp will also be emailed on the Thursday prior to each week of camp.
+Loads of great details about summer day camp will be available in the online Participant Guide in the weeks leading up to camp.
+More details about your specific camp will also be emailed on the Thursday before each week of camp.

 Does day camp include lunch or snacks?